 Indeed, one of the best and worst features of the new iPod touch, iPhone 5, iPad Mini and iPad with Retina Support is that little 8-pin nugget known as the lightning port.
 While it’s fantastic for fast syncing, it also makes for complicated charging scenarios for users with both new and legacy (read: 30 pin–equipped) iOS devices.

 If you purchased an iPhone 5 last month, you’ll finally have the opportunity to dust off your old accessories.
-AllThingsD confirmed that Apple’s Lightning to…
+AllThingsD confirmed that Apple’s Lightning to 30-pin adapter is now being shipped to customers in Australia — other countries likely to…

 One Kickstarter campaign boldly attempted to go where no one had gone before, by putting both types of retractable connectors in its POP dock charger.
 There was clearly demand — the project was so popular that pledges poured in, exceeding the goal amount by more than double.
 That was great news for founder James Siminoff… until Apple got wind of it.
 Turns out, POP didn’t follow the specifications in the official “Made for iPod” (MFi) program, at least not for the latest version of the product.
 The previous model conformed to the guidelines, but then Apple let loose with a new port and threw a monkey wrench into the works.
 So, no MFi compliance, no green light.
 In other words, Cupertino… um, dock-blocked it.